NeurodataWithoutBorders/nwb-schema/docs/general/source/nwbintro.rst

    Main components of NWB-N

-The figure :ref:`fig-project-components` provides a high-level overview of the main components of NWB-N. The following subsection provide a high-level overview of the problem, approach, description, and function of these components.
+:numref:`fig-project-components` provides a high-level overview of the main components of NWB-N. The following subsection provide a high-level overview of the problem, approach, description, and function of these components.
 Further details about the specific components are provided in the corresponding documentations.

 Specification Language
 ----------------------